leangjia/blender_docs/manual/physics/dynamic_paint/brush.rst

    Select what effect the brush creates in the wave simulation.

    Depth Change
-      This option makes brush create waves when the intersection depth with the surface is *changed* on that point.
+      The brush create waves when the intersection depth with the surface is *changed* on that point.
-      If the brush remains still, it will not have influence.
+      If the brush remains still, it will not have any influence.

-      Using a negative "Factor" with this type can create a nice looking "wake" for moving objects like ships.
+      Using a negative "Factor" with this type can create a nice looking waves for moving objects like ships.
    Obstacle
       Constantly affects surface whenever intersecting.
       Waves are also reflected off this brush type.